Hebrews

 And we observe the one who has been made a little lower than messengers, Yeshua, through the suffering of death, having been crowned with glory and honour.
 So that by the grace of God he should taste death on behalf of everyone.

 Yeshua died on your behalf as a gift.
-Something you didn’t deserve, but he wanted to do for you anyway.
+Something you didn’t deserve, but he wanted to do it for you anyway.

 This verse also highlights God’s way… he often makes us go through something humbling, (to see how we handle it), before bringing us through glory and honour.